Are You Missing These Physician Tax Deductions?

 Key Takeaways

-- Treat Your Finances Like a Business: Meticulous record-keeping is the foundation of a smart tax strategy.
+• Treat Your Finances Like a Business: Meticulous record-keeping is the foundation of a smart tax strategy.
 Tracking every professional expense—from malpractice insurance and CME to office supplies and uniforms—directly reduces your taxable income.

-- Maximize Your 1099 & Practice Owner Status: Earning income as an independent contractor or practice owner opens the door to significant deductions.
+• Maximize Your 1099 & Practice Owner Status: Earning income as an independent contractor or practice owner opens the door to significant deductions.
 Be sure to claim expenses like health insurance premiums, half of your self-employment tax, and costs for your home office or vehicle.

-- Use Retirement Accounts to Lower Your Current Tax Bill: Contributing to retirement plans like a Solo 401(k) or SEP-IRA is a powerful dual-win strategy.
+• Use Retirement Accounts to Lower Your Current Tax Bill: Contributing to retirement plans like a Solo 401(k) or SEP-IRA is a powerful dual-win strategy.
 You build wealth for the future while getting a significant, immediate deduction that reduces your taxable income today.

-Common Tax Deductions for Physicians
+Your Checklist for Common Physician Tax Deductions

 As a physician, your focus is on patient care, not poring over tax code.
 Yet, the costs of running a practice or even just maintaining your credentials can be substantial.
 The good news is that many of these everyday expenses are considered tax-deductible by the IRS.
 Think of a deduction as a reduction in your taxable income—the less income you’re taxed on, the lower your tax bill.
 The key is to meticulously track every expense that is both “ordinary and necessary” for your medical work.